swcarpentry/DEPRECATED-boot-camps/version-control/git/mobility/Readme.md

 ## Setting Up the "Home" Repository

 Ok, you've spent a long day at work.
 Maybe you still have a little more to do, but you'd really rather go home and cook dinner first.
-Let's set up that home repository so you can pick up exactly where you left off.
+Let's set up that "home repository" so you can pick up exactly where you left off.

     $ cd ~/home
     $ git clone ~/server/myrepo.git